 Lately, the fragrance-free bars are out of stock.

 So, here is a photo of other bars that are Kirk’s brand but have a different look.

 Equipment you will need:

 - Huge bucket like this one.

-Or my favorite one to use are these ones.
+Or my favorite one to use is these ones.

 - Long-handled wood spoon like this one.
 Or for a metal one, like this one.

-Instructions how to make this super easy laundry detergent in 7 steps:
+Instructions on how to make this super easy laundry detergent in 7 steps:

 Step One: Open up the bag of baking powder, a box of Arm & Hammer washing soda, and a tub of Oxy Clean and pour them into the bucket.